Yves Tanguy: Biography

-Tanguy, the son of a retired navy captain, was born January 5, 1900, at the Ministry of Naval Affairs on Place de la Concorde in Paris, France.
+Tanguy was the son of a retired navy captain, and was born January 5, 1900, at the Ministry of Naval Affairs on Place de la Concorde in Paris, France.
 His parents were both of Breton origin.
 After his father's death in 1908, his mother moved back to her native Locronan, Finistère, and he ended up spending much of his youth living with various relatives.

 In 1918, Tanguy briefly joined the merchant navy before being drafted into the Army, where he befriended Jacques Prévert.
 At the end of his military service in 1922, he returned to Paris, where he worked various odd jobs.
 He stumbled upon a painting by Giorgio de Chirico and was so deeply impressed he resolved to become a painter himself in spite of his complete lack of formal training.

 Tanguy had a habit of being completely absorbed by the current painting he was working on.
 This way of creating artwork may have been due to his very small studio which only had enough room for one wet piece.

-Through his friend Prévert, in around 1924 Tanguy was introduced into the circle of surrealist artists around André Breton.
-Tanguy quickly began to develop his own unique painting style, giving his first solo exhibition in Paris in 1927, and marrying his first wife Jeannette Ducrocq (1896–1977) later that same year.
+Through his friend Prévert, in around 1924 Tanguy was introduced into the circle of Surrealist artists around André Breton.
+Tanguy quickly began to develop his own unique painting style, giving his first solo exhibition in Paris in 1927, and marrying his first wife Jeannette Ducrocq (b.
+1896, d.
+1977) later that same year.
 During this busy time of his life, Breton gave Tanguy a contract to paint 12 pieces a year.
 With his fixed income, he painted less and ended up creating only eight works of art for Breton.

 In December 1930, at an early screening of Buñuel and Dalí's L'Age d'Or, right-wing activists went to the lobby of the cinema where the film was being screened, and destroyed art works by Dalí, Joan Miró, Man Ray, Tanguy, and others.